-Pauline soteriology focusing on the motifs of human failure and divine faithfulness.
+Judith Gundry-Volf, Associate Professor (Adjunct) of New Testament, Research Scholar.
+Before arriving at Yale Divinity School in 1998, Professor Gundry-Volf was a professor of New Testament for seven years at Fuller Theological Seminary in Pasadena, California.
+Previously, she taught for seven years at the Evangelical Theological Faculty in the former Yugoslavia.
+Her research interests include New Testament theology, Pauline exegesis, and women and gender in early Christianity.
+Her dissertation was published as "Paul and Perseverance: Staying in and Falling Away" (WUNT 2; 1990); it is a study in Pauline soteriology focusing on the motifs of human failure and divine faithfulness.
 She has also published several articles in the Dictionary of Paul and His Letters.
 Her work on women and gender in early Christianity has appeared in numerous articles in scholarly journals and Festschriften, and is being extended for a new book exploring key Pauline texts on the topic.
 She is coauthor (with her husband Miroslav Volf) of A Spacious Heart: Essays on Identity and Belonging (1997).
-Professor Gundry-Volf has been the recipient of research grants by the Pew Evangelical Scholars Program (1994-95), the Alexander von Humboldt Foundation of Germany (1995-96), and the Louisville Institute (2003/04).
+Professor Gundry-Volf has been the recipient of research grants by the Pew Evangelical Scholars Program (1994-95), the Alexander von Humboldt Foundation of Germany (1995-96), and the Louisville Institute (2003/2004).
 She was elected to the Studiorum Novi Testamenti Societas in 1997, has served on the editorial board of the Bulletin for Biblical Research, and is co-chair of the Pauline Epistles Section of the Society for Biblical Literature.
 B.A.
 Westmont College; M.A.
 Fuller Theological Seminary; Th.D.
 University of Tübingen.
 (Episcopal)

 John E. Hare, Noah Porter Professor of Philosophical Theology.
-His book, The Moral Gap, develops an account of the need for God's assistance in meeting the moral demand of which God is the source.
+His book God and Morality: A Philosophical History gives a framework for a history of ethics, emphasizing the theological premises present in the original versions of the main types of ethical theory.
+An earlier book, The Moral Gap, develops an account of the need for God's assistance in meeting the moral demand of which God is the source.
 In God's Call he discusses the divine command theory of morality, analyzing texts in Duns Scotus, Kant, and contemporary moral theory.
-In Why Bother Being Good? he gives a non-technical treatment of the questions Can we be morally good? and Why should we be morally good?
-He has also written a commentary on Plato's Euthyphpro in the Bryn Mawr series, and Ethics and International Affairs with Carey B. Joynt.
+In Why Bother Being Good? he gives a non-technical treatment of the questions "Can we be morally good?" and "Why should we be morally good?"
+He has also written a commentary on Plato's Euthyphro in the Bryn Mawr series, and Ethics and International Affairs with Carey B. Joynt.
 His interests extend to ancient philosophy, medieval Franciscan philosophy, Kant, Kierkegaard, contemporary ethical theory, the theory of the atonement, medical ethics, international relations (he has worked in a teaching hospital and for the Foreign Affairs Committee of the U.S. House of Representatives), and aesthetics (he is a published composer of church music).
 B.A.
-Oxford, Ph.D.
-Princeton.
+Oxford University, Ph.D.
+Princeton University.
 (Anglican)